deckhouse/deckhouse/ee/candi/cloud-providers/openstack/docs/LAYOUTS.md

 > **Caution!**
 > This strategy does not support a LoadBalancer since a Floating IP is not available for the router-less network.
 Thus, you cannot provision a load balancer with the Floating IP.
 An internal load balancer with the virtual IP in the public network is only accessible to cluster nodes.
+>
+> **Caution!**
+> In this strategy, it is necessary to explicitly specify the name of the internal network in `additionalNetworks` when creating an `OpenStackInstanceClass` in the cluster.

 ![resources](https://docs.google.com/drawings/d/e/2PACX-1vR9Vlk22tZKpHgjOeQO2l-P0hyAZiwxU6NYGaLUsnv-OH0so8UXNnvrkNNiAROMHVI9iBsaZpfkY-kh/pub?w=960&h=720)
 <!--- Source: https://docs.google.com/drawings/d/1gkuJhyGza0bXB2lcjdsQewWLEUCjqvTkkba-c5LtS_E/edit --->